Gibson City woman dies after being struck by vehicle

 GIBSON CITY — A Gibson City woman has died from injuries she sustained when she was struck by a vehicle in that city.

 Champaign County Coroner Duane Northrup said Carol A. Leisure, 77, was pronounced dead at 3 p.m.
-Thursday en route to Carle Foundation Hospital, Urbana, by ambulance.
+Thursday in the emergency department at Urbana’s Carle Foundation Hospital.

 Northrup said preliminary results of an autopsy conducted Saturday indicate Ms. Leisure died from blunt-force trauma.